-Penner figures they can use the jamming signal to find the space ship.
+Penner figures they can use the jamming signal to find the spaceship.
 By tracking it on the “direction finding radio” in the truck.
-Oh science marvelous again,.
-I guess that was an early GPS.
+Oh, science is marvelous again, I guess that was an early GPS.
 I love the simplistic names things are given Direction Finding Radio!

-Phyllis worry’s “What about the invaders waiting for us outside?”
+Phyllis worries “What about the invaders waiting for us outside?”
 Jay tells her without breaking a sweat, “We’re gonna crash right through.”

 Penner opens up the door and the dead walking come nearer.
 Aiming the guns the spiraling light waves knock down the dead guys, extras from old gangster films, and we see the ghostly alien figures leave the bodies and then collapse into a small white pile of goo.